prashikl007/Colab_audio_and_spectrum/README.md

 # Colab_audio_and_spectrum

-This is an exaample of  live recording of audio and visualising its magnitude spectrum in Google Colab.
+This is an example of  live recording of audio and visualising its magnitude spectrum in Google Colab.